Zipper's Driving School - Driving Tips

-The System of Vehicle Control
+The System of Car Control

-"The System" originated from the Hendon, UK, police academy in 1936 and is still regarded by many as the most effective system for modern drivers.
+"The System" originated from the Hendon UK police academy in 1936 and is still regarded by many as the most effective system for modern drivers.

-What is the System?
 It's a drill, each step of which is to be considered (in sequence) by the driver, at the approach to any hazard.

 By correct application of the system, the vehicle will always be: